Aaron-Bopp/TIM/Welcome.md

 ## Wtf is going on, who are you, and how did I get here?

 It's okay, I sometimes click on links and forget about it by the time I open them too.
 This is [[My TIM| my Totally Integrated Machine]] or at least the window into it's inner workings.
-This is an accumulation of years of thinking and months of writing in an app called [[Obsidian (software)|]], you will find notes covering all the topics that I am interested in.
+This is an accumulation of years of thinking and months of writing in an app called [[Obsidian (software)|Obsidian]], you will find notes covering all the topics that I am interested in.

 The core features of this site are the [[bi-directional links]] and the graph view in the top right.
 Use them to navigate, you can also search or scroll through all of my notes on the left, or start from here: